Close

 A) Products

-Bajaj Auto's most successful brand Pulsar has been a leader not just in India but in all its export markets.
+Many new products were launched during the year under review.
 Pulsar has been consistently upgraded over the years to keep it in sync with changing times.
 Information on the new products is covered in the report on Management Discussion and Analysis.

 B) Processes